| The Inside

 Recently, Chubu Electric announced that the operation of Hamaoka

 2 will resume in a few months.)
+Of course, the Hamaoka

 nuclear power plants complied with the government's Guidelines